 Dragan is focused on expanding Regis’ capabilities in potent compound handling and processing.

 At Regis, he started as a Development Chemist and then worked as a Production Engineer.
 He has also worked as a Chemical Process Engineer for ITW.
 Throughout his tenure at Regis, he has been intimately involved in over 30 projects from process scale up to commercial scale.
-In 2016, he assumed the role of Plant Manager at Regis and now oversees all plant operations and personnel.
+In 2016, he assumed the role of Associate Director of Production at Regis and now oversees all plant operations and personnel.

 Ed Franklin, Ph.D.